 With Endo-Porter in cultured cells, complete inhibition of translation is typically achieved at an extracellular concentration of 5 µM.

-The prices of all our products, including custom Morpholino oligos, can be found on our Price List.
+- How much do Morpholino oligos cost?
+The prices of all our products, including custom Morpholino oligos, can be found on our Current Price List.

-No. Our synthesizers are currently set up to produce 300 nmol, 1000 nmol and 6000 nmol batch sizes.
-Small quantities (50 nmol) of some individual zebrafish targeted Morpholinos are available from Open Biosystems, Inc.
+- Can I order less than 300 nmol?
+No. Our synthesizers are currently set up to produce 300 nmol, 1000 nmol and 6000 nmol synthetic columns.